-(1) The pro forma consolidated balance sheet data gives effect to (i) the conversion of 65,453,173 shares of our redeemable convertible preferred stock outstanding as of March 31, 2021 into an equal number of shares of our common stock upon the closing of this offering and the related reclassification of the carrying value of our redeemable convertible preferred stock to permanent equity in connection with the closing of this offering; and (ii) the filing and effectiveness of our amended and restated certificate of incorporation upon the closing of this offering; and

-(2) The pro forma as adjusted consolidated balance sheet data further reflects our receipt of net proceeds from the sale of shares of common stock at the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-- (3) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the amount of cash and cash equivalents, working capital, total assets and total stockholders' equity by \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-We may also increase (decrease) the amount of cash and cash equivalents, working capital, total assets we are offering would increase (decrease) the amount of cash and cash equivalents, working capital, total assets and total stockholders' equity by \$ million, assuming the assumed initial public offering price per share, the midpoint of the price range set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-S million, assuming the assumed initial public offering price per share, the midpoint of the price range set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+- (1) The pro forma consolidated balance sheet data gives effect to (i) the conversion of 65,453,173 shares of our redeemable convertible preferred stock outstanding as of March 31, 2021 into an equal number of shares of our common stock upon the closing of this offering and the related reclassification of the carrying value of our redeemable convertible preferred stock to permanent equity in connection with the closing of this offering, and (ii) the filing and effectiveness of our amended and restated certificate of incorporation upon the closing of this offering; and - (2) The proforma as adjusted consolidated balance sheet data further reflects our receipt of net proceeds from the sale of shares of common stock at the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us. - (3) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the amount of cash and cash equivalents, working capital, total assets and total stockholders' equity by \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We may also increase (decrease) the number of shares we are offering.
+An increase (decrease) of 1,000,000 in the number of shares we are offering would increase (decrease) the amount of cash and cash equivalents, working capital, total assets and total stockholders' equity by \$ million, assuming the assumed initial public offering price per share, the midpoint of the price range set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 The pro forma as adjusted information is illustrative only and will be adjusted based on the actual initial public offering price and other terms of this offering determined at pricing. - (4) We define working capital as current assets less current liabilities.
 See Note 5 to our interim consolidated financial statements included elsewhere in this prospectus for further details regarding our current assets and current liabilities.